grnet/synnefo/docs/upgrade/upgrade-0.16.rst

 2. Upgrade snf-image 0.16
 =========================

-Once you have Archipelago 0.4 up and running, you can install snf-image 0.16 on all Ganeti nodes.
-You should set the the ``PITHCAT_UMASK`` setting of snf-image to ``007``.
+Once you have Archipelago 0.4 up and running, you can install snf-image 0.16.2 on all Ganeti nodes.
+You should set the ``PITHCAT_UMASK`` setting of snf-image to ``007``.
 On the file ``/etc/default/snf-image`` uncomment or create the relevant setting and set its value.

 3. Bring web services down, backup databases
 ============================================